jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 __No__ - Nothing has yet been transferred, but the COMPADRino has started working on this species.

-If the matrix cannot be digitized, that paper reference should be deleted from both the species descriptor file _and_ the stacked matrix file.
-Make a note of this deleted paper, using the normal format, in a NEW PAGE of the species descriptor file, called “deleted papers”, make a short note why it was deleted (for example no matrix).
+If the matrix population model(s) cannot be digitized, that paper reference should be deleted from both the species descriptor file _and_ the stacked matrix file.
+Make a note of this deleted paper, using the normal format, in a NEW PAGE of the species descriptor file, called “deleted papers”, make a short note why it was deleted (for example no actual matrix population model was used).

 ************************************************